 And why MIND in the first place, notwithstanding my long-standing financial debt?
 Well, to be honest, if you concentrate on some of my tweets or listen between the lines on previous podcasts I’ve done, it should be clear it’s a natural place for me to go.
 I mean, despite how it feels sometimes I know my mental health isn’t anywhere near as precarious as several of my friends’, but the very fact I refer to my friends in that sentence is justification enough for it to matter to me.

 I’d love to know if you have any questions about my plans, whether technical, logistic, or just plain ‘what?’ type questions.
 I’ll collate a few and go through them in a future blog post or, more likely, podcast.
 We’re well on the way to creating a definitive list of equipment we’ll need; once we’ve settled on a couple of sticking points (in my case, it’s “can someone who’s 1m90 fit into a tent and that tent still be lightweight and easy to carry?”), I’ll post further details.
+But to answer one ‘statement’ (not even a question, more an assumption) that several people have wondered, rhetorically, yes I’ll probably endeavour to do as much of the hike as possible barefoot.
+Because me.

 By way of contrast, Becky herself did a blog post about the trek plans.
 You can probably tell our different styles of writing, and thus personality, right there!